-Milène Hertug graduated Bucharest School of Fine Arts and pursued her academic career by studying the history of art at the University of Montreal, the city she adopted.
+Milène Hertug graduated Bucharest School of Fine Arts and pursued her academic career by studying the history of art at the University of Montreal.

-“My creative work is a symbolic process, a concept filled with colour.
-I aim to capture the human personality, the interior life so difficult to distinguish and perceive at times.
-On the other side, I also want to present the impact of the modern man and the industrialization […].”
+In this sense, the time, the nature of our human relationships and the freedom of expression are Hertug’s recurring themes, helping her to approach metaphysical and existential major concerns.
+“My work is a symbolic process, a colourful concept of emotions, says the artist.
+I want to capture the personality of the human being, the inner life so hard to perceive.
+On the other side, I also want to show the impact of the modern man and of the industrialization […] “

 Hertug denounces everything that alters her values and identity, from unconsciousness to indolence, from humanity to opportunism, from globalization – involving all its consequences – to inequities and social injustice.
 Through her paintings, she tries to crystallize this idea of a world out of touch with the self, an idea that the painter admits to being elusive in itself, since it essentially destabilizes her.